-Agency theory, on the one hand, sees political connections within companies as causing high costs for agency problems (Hug et al., 2022; Salehi et al., 2021; Salehi et al., 2022).
-According to agency theory, companies with political connections are risk-takers because they make excessively risky investments, frequently use their influence to obtain state-provided soft loan facilities and are more likely to fail (Najaf & Najaf, 2021).
+Companies that are politically connected find it easier to conduct transactions, and boards that are politically connected will have the means to reduce any external risks (particularly from the government), increase their profits or be resilient in uncertain economic times (Joni et al., 2021a; Joni et al., 2021b).
+The more politically connected a firm is through board members, the better it will perform.
+Agency theory, on the other hand, sees political connections within companies as causing high costs for agency problems (Salehi et al., 2021; Salehi et al., 2022; Huq et al., 2022).
+According to agency theory, companies with political connections are risk-takers because they make excessively risky investments, frequently use their influence to obtain state-provided soft loan facilities, and are more likely to fail (Najaf & Najaf, 2021).
 Companies use this soft loan to get through a current crisis because companies with political connections are more likely to fail (Shahzad et al., 2021).
-When there are more and more politically connected due to an increase in blockholder rent appropriation, the functioning of politically connected companies suffers.
+When there are more and more politically connected boards due to an increase in blockholder rent appropriation, the functioning of politically connected companies suffers.
 As a result, political connections for businesses can have a negative rather than a positive impact.

-Junus et al. (2022), for instance, find a negative association between politically connected independent board of commissioners and firm performance due to the lack of expertise.
-Nugrahanti et al. (2020) show that politically connected firms are likely to increase the possibility of financial distress.
-Then, the presence of an independent board of commissioners has no relation to financial distress in the context of Indonesia.
-According to Boateng et al. (2019) and Hu et al. (2020), with an independent board of commissioners, a politically connected company has the means to distort assets, increasing the high probability of default, and causing fluctuations in company performance.
+Politically connected boards wield much influence on corporate performance.
+There is a substantial empirical literature that examines the benefits and links between independent commissioners and corporate performance.
+However, the results of the literature provide a counterargument.
+Junus et al. (2022) find a negative association between politically connected independent board of commissioners and firm performance due to the lack of expertise.
+According to Boateng et al. (2019) and Hu et al. (2020), with an independent board of commissioners, a politically connected company has the means to distort assets, increasing the high probability of default and causing fluctuations in company performance.
 According to Habib et al. (2017) and Tee et al. (2021), the company's relationship with political parties or individuals increases the likelihood of a larger fall in stock prices, as well as the selection of less reputable auditors to go through financial records.
 Based on Zhang and Truong's (2019) research, the issuance of document 18 in China, which called for the resignation of independent directors with political connections, elicited a positive response from shareholders, indicating that they liked the rule because of their political relationship with the board.
+However, if the company can increase the efficiency of corporate financing when large transactions are done with government support, the political relationship between the company's board and government is considered good for shareholders.